Sources: Hyundai to set $7B US plant during Biden Asia visit

 Kemp has cultivated ties to the Korean automaker, part of a push to deliver jobs to parts of Georgia outside Atlanta and to build Georgia’s position in the electric vehicle industry.
 South Korean conglomerate SK Group is building a $2.6 billion complex to make batteries for electric vehicles in Commerce, northeast of Atlanta.

 “There was a reason I made my first economic development trip to South Korea and visited with great companies like Kia and Hyundai and a lot of others.
-We’ve got a great partnership with them and a lot of other South Korean companies, and we have for a long time.”
+We’ve got a great partnership with them and a lot of other South Korean companies, and we have for a long time,” Kemp said Monday.

 The deal would solidify Georgia’s efforts to capture a big piece of the electric vehicle industry.
 Pat Wilson, Georgia’s economic development commissioner, said in December after Georgia landed Rivian that the industry transition is a “seed field of opportunity” for Georgia.